Yaswanth676/TO-DO-LIST/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE(license.md) file for details.

 ## Acknowledgments